Decoding the Multimodal Mind: Generalizable Brain-to-Text Translation via Multimodal Alignment and Adaptive Routing: Related work

 Meanwhile, decoding efforts based on MEG and EEG data have also been actively pursued.
 In recent years, researchers have begun harnessing the powerful representational and generalization capabilities of LLMs to enhance MEG/EEG decoding, enabling more accurate mapping of neural signals to linguistic outputs \cite{yang2024mad,liu2024eeg2text,duan2023dewave}.
 However, most of these studies focus exclusively on a single type of brain signal and rely solely on unimodal representations, which limits both the generalizability of BCIs and the accuracy of decoding.
 Here, we propose a unified model that processes brain signals from fMRI, MEG, and EEG by aligning brain embeddings with multimodal embeddings to generate coherent text.

 \textbf{Multimodal Large Language Models} are designed to process and understand multimodal information through various pretraining tasks such as contrastive learning, masked language modeling, and image-text matching.
 Most work in this area has focused on image and text.
 Flamingo \cite{alayrac2022flamingo} was an early attempt that infused frozen visual features into LLMs via cross-attention, enabling the model to achieve excellent performance across various multimodal benchmarks.
-BLIP-2 \cite{li2023blip} introduced a lightweight Q-Former to summarize image features into compact tokens aligned with the language model input.
 With the rise of instruction-following LLMs, models like Qwen2-VL \cite{wang2024qwen2} connect a pre-trained CLIP-ViT \cite{radford2021learningtransferablevisualmodels} and a Qwen LLM \cite{yang2024qwen2technicalreport} through a linear layer, enabling it to follow visual instructions and perform general-purpose visual and language understanding.

 Recent efforts have extended beyond vision to include additional modalities such as audio and video.
 Qwen2.5-Omni \cite{xu2025qwen2}, for example, is a streaming end-to-end multimodal model that integrates text, image, audio, and video using block-wise encoding and time-aligned position embeddings for synchronized cross-modal understanding and generation.
 Other efforts, such as OneLLM \cite{han2024onellm}, have begun exploring unconventional modalities like point clouds and fMRI.
 However, these models typically require significant computational resources and large-scale training data.
 In this work, we leverage Qwen2.5-Omni's multimodal representation capabilities and introduce an efficient alignment strategy that enables learning from minimal supervision with only a few training examples.